matheecs/matheecs/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on mpc and wbc of legged robots
+- 🔭 I’m currently working on MPC and WBC of H* robot
 - 📫 How to reach me: matheecs[at]qq[dot]com

 ### My Tools